Here's What We Think Of The New MacBook Air

 Other Highlights

-The new MacBook Air comes in three colors, and the gold, a color I thought I was personally averse to, is really sleek IRL.
-It also comes in silver (the traditional choice) and a sophisticated space gray.
+The new MacBook Air comes in three colours, and the gold, a colour I thought I was personally averse to, is really sleek IRL.
+It also comes in silver (the traditional choice) and a sophisticated space grey.

 Advertisement